wa0x6e/Fresque/README.md

 ##Usage

-For convenience, you should add the fresque bin (located in Fresque/fresque) to your system path.
+For convenience, you should add the fresque executable to your system path.
 You can just then call fresque with

 	$ fresque <command>